jpane24/OVtool/README.md

     ## [1] "94% Done!"
     ## [1] "100% Done!"

-In our example, `ov_sim` produced a warning stating ties in the outcome variable may be problematic.
-This warning allows the user to continue with their analysis but it is important for the analyst to understand that when generating the omitted variable (U), the empirical cumulative distribution function (CDF) for the outcome within each treatment is used.
-Many ties could lead to issues.
-Additionally, a note was printed to the screen informing the user that the tool expanded the size of the grid because the maximum rho value specified (0.4) was less than the maximum absolute correlation an observed covariate has with the outcome.
+In our example, `ov_sim` produced a note saying “The maximum rho value you specified is less than the maximum absolute correlation an observed covariate has with the outcome.
+The rho grid was automatically expanded.”
+The grid was expanded to ensure all `weight_covariates` could be seen on the contour plot.
+If the user does not want the grid expanded, they can leave out the observed covariates used in the propensity score model that have an absolute correlation with the outcome that is greater than the maximum rho value the user specifies.
+In the tutorial, if we did not want the rho grid expanded, we could specify
+`weight_covariates = c("sfs8p_0", "sati_0", "ada_0", "recov_0", "mhtrt_0")`.
+We dropped `eps_7p_0`, `dss9_0`, and `tss_0` because they all had absolute correlations with the outcome that are greater than 0.4.

-To allow all observed covariates’ effect size and rho values to be plotted on the second and third graphics, the tool autmatically will expand the rho grid.
-The grid values are not required; if es\_grid and/or rho\_grid is set to `NULL`, the tool will calculate reasonable values to simulate over.
+The grid values are not required; if es\_grid and/or rho\_grid are set to `NULL`, the tool will calculate reasonable values to simulate over.
 In other words, the tool will iterate over all observed covariate associations with the treatment indicator on an effect size scale to derive a reasonable range.
+This process uses an OVtool inner function called `find_esgrid()`.

+There are a few methodological assumptions that are important for an analyst to understand.

+First, when generating the omitted variable (U), the empirical cumulative distribution function (CDF) for the outcome within each treatment is used.
+When multiple ties are present, the tool handles this by randomly ranking multiple ties.
+For example, imagine a scenario where you have ten observations (shown in rank order) and the first two observations are 0s.
+As opposed to assigning the two zeroes a value of 0.2, the tool will randomly assign the rank of the two zeroes and assign the first observation with 0.1 and the second observation with 0.2.
+This process is repeated for each effect size and rho combination `n_reps` times.

-A key assumption in this tool is the omitted variable is independent from all covariates included in the propensity score model; this assumption may result in correlations of the omitted variable that have a maximum bound below moderately sized correlations and results in unstable contour estimates outside of a particular threshold.
-Often the user will be able to observe this point because the contours will become unsmooth.
-Burgette et al. explain the implications of this assumption.
+Another key assumption this method draws upon is that the omitted variable is independent from all observed covariates included in the propensity score model.

 To visualize our results, the `plot.ov` function will produce three graphics.
 The first graphic (Figure 1) plots the treatment effect